heartwilltell/dummylog/README.md

 # Dummylog

-Dummylog - prints silly messages to stdout or file in text of JSON format.
+🤪 Dummylog - prints silly messages to stdout or file in text or JSON format.

 ## ⚠️ This is not a logging library!